bcgov/fasstrshiny/CODE_DESIGN.md

 - Always use `girafe(ggobj = PLOT)` (`ggobj` is the important argument here)
 - When using the vline tooltip (`create_vline_interactive()`) you'll need to adjust the `opts_hover()` option in the girafe output to make opacity 1.
+- Plot height (for most plots) is set in the UI with the option opts$plot_height.
+  This is set in the `data-raw/parameters.R` script (re-run this script after any changes)

 ### Spinners
 Spinners are created with the `shinycssloaders` package.
 The global options